kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 | $\tau$ | Sorting |
 | $\div$ | Division |

-### Select
+### Selection
-The Select takes a relation and outputs a subset of tuples that matches a given predicate.
-The predicate acts like a filter to retain only tuples that fulfill its qualifying requirements, and we can combine multiple predicates using conjunctions/disjunctions.
+Selection allows you to extract a subset of tuples from a relation that meet certain conditions.

 Syntax: $\sigma_{predicate}(R)$